 Spielberg was a wizard-technician, to use Pauline Kael’s word, by which she meant that he could take technique and turn it into a feeling of immense scale and wonderment that no director had.
 It’s hard to remember what it was like for that to be new, now that the technology runs the show.
 Some of these Disney Marvel movies are being animated before they’ve been written in the ever-lengthening “previs” process.
 So the giant animated dinosaur of technique that Spielberg brought into the world is now loose.
-It’s eaten the family dog and left a poop the size of a Lamborghini in the front lawn.
+It’s eaten the family dog and left a poop the size of a producer's new Lamborghini in the front lawn.
 The Dominion marketing campaign is the clearest example of this takeover that I've seen.

 The disregard for any comprehensible purpose in the Jurassic Park/World series is a symptom of all this amazing tech-wizardry running amok without a captain like Spielberg in control (or at least in damage control).
 The references, including the weary return of the dream team from the first film (Sam Neill, Jeff Goldblum, Laura Dern), are bite-sized emblems of the intended reaction, not narrative climaxes that the series has been leading up to.
-Dinosaurs are reanimated (comparatively badly) in their old poses, not to scare or excite but to elicit a reaction of vague familiarity.
+Dinosaurs are reanimated in their old poses, not to scare or excite but to elicit a reaction of vague familiarity.
 Dominion wants your mental juices to trick you into recreating the “Jurassic Park” feeling.
 Rather than write a compelling concept for a new film, the strategy seems to have been to try and initiate the feeling through deja vu, in a similar way to the pre-shows at theme park rides where a star from the related film stands on a green screen background and tells you to buckle up (“Hello, I’m Steven Spielberg.
 Welcome to Universal’s E.T.”).
 They’re playing Pavlov with their movie brands and we’re the drooling dogs.
 The problem is that we’re not really that hungry.

 These movies come out all the time now, too often even to be disappointing.
 Arnold returning as the Terminator is no news at all.
 Harold Ramis making a cameo in a Ghostbusters film is a point of contention, not joy.
 Bruce Willis stepping back into the role of John McClane is sigh-inducing.
 This stuff is not valued anymore by its creators, who are taking the audience’s overvaluation of it for granted.
 Jurassic Park has followed the Star Wars progression model from a technological achievement to a theme park ride, with its big stars making bank on thankless cameos, the patron saints of the old emotions re-reading their weary lines with no hint of self-awareness.
 Even the films that aren’t technically remakes, wish they could be.

 But as a brand, Jurassic Park is a unique miniature of the industry in a way that Star Wars is not, being a cautionary tale of ecological responsibility now done with Coke and Mercedes ads in the films.
 It spoke out against plastic lunchboxes – now it is one.
 Maybe it always was, after Koepp and Spielberg bent Crichton’s wisdom around the desire to be more ambiguously likable than thought-provoking.
 Crichton dispelled dinosaurs and all Spielberg wanted to do was exalt them.
-But part of the moviemaking process, an unspoken part, was giving the audience the courtesy of hiding the fact that it’s all prepackaged feeling, animated and marketed to push our brain buttons and produce the desired (profitable) emotions.
+But part of the moviemaking process, an unspoken part, was giving the audience the courtesy of hiding the fact that it’s all prepackaged feeling, animated and marketed to push our brain buttons and produce the desired (most profitable) emotions.
 Spielberg was the master at making this manipulation feel magical.
 Jurassic World Dominion does not seem to be different technically than any other blockbuster now, or even any Jurassic Park film.
 But just from this trailer, I don’t think I’ve ever seen one with less of this courtesy.

 "Experience the epic conclusion of the Jurassic era," the trailer reads.
 This didn't make me feel excited at the possibilities or sad at the passing of a beloved brand.
-It made me weary, not just because I'm preparing myself for a film that must believe it is climactic and beloved by default while being in every way by design as uncreative an artistic proposition as instant oatmeal elevated by dinosaur-shaped marshmallows.
+It made me weary, not just because I'm preparing myself for a film that must believe it is climactic and beloved by default while being in every way by design as uncreative an artistic proposition as instant oatmeal with dinosaur-shaped marshmallows.
 The really tiring part is that all I can think of feeling from that statement is that we'll be getting a "Cretaceous Park" announcement in a few months.